acs2405/LSysGen/README.md

 left_context < char > right_context -> replacement
 ```

 or none (like DOL's rules).
-A rule can't be chosen for some character if it doesn't meet the `condition`.
+A rule can't be chosen for some character if it doesn't meet the `condition` and the parameter count (in case of having parenthesis).
 For example, this rule:

 ```
 9| A(x) : x < 5 -> A(x+1)